Mitchell Sotka

 Mark Catesby, English (1679-1749)

-Labels "Perca &c" and "Perca canda nigra" detonate the two tail fish species, the Black-Tail and Negro-Fish.
+This etching and engraving is hand-colored on laid paper and depicts two fish with labels "Perca &c" and "Perca canda nigra" denote the two tail fish species, the Black-Tail and Negro-Fish.

 Catesby's work is distinctive for its combined portrayal of plant and animal life on the same page, a style that was both practical and innovative for its time.